Pemmican is a traditional Canadian or Native American food with a concentrated mixture of protein and fat.

 The traditional recipe for Pemmican includes lean meat, dried fruits, and fat to hold it all together.
 In the past, it was considered essential for sustaining hunters and warriors on the trail to have Pemmican.

-One can eat Pemmican using the hand without any utensils.
-It can be added to the stews, soups, rice, or anything that needs boosts.
-To eat Pemmican in the style of Native American or Canadian, you need to pop a little pemmican in your mouth and chew it just as how you chew gum.
+One can eat Pemmican with one hand without any utensils.
+It can be added to stews, soups, rice, or anything else that needs a boost.
+To eat Pemmican in the style of Native Americans or Canadians, you must pop a little pemmican in your mouth and chew it like gum.
 It is surprisingly filling when you eat it this way.

 History of Pemmican

-During the fur trade in Canada, the traders need more time to look for food on land, especially when traveling.
-They carry their food supplies when traveling long distances, and resupplying is impossible along the way.
+During the fur trade in Canada, traders needed more time to look for food on land, especially when traveling.
+They carried their food supplies when traveling long distances, and resupplying was impossible along the way.

 When the trading system reached the Winnipeg area in Canada, Peter Pond introduced a vital food to the trade in 1779.
 The Chipewyans inspired him in the region of Athabasca, Alberta, Canada.